simbleau/cddns/README.md

 ### 2.2.4 Inventory
 **Help: `cddns inventory --help`**

-The `inventory` command has several subcommands to manage, build, or show your inventory.
+The `inventory` command has several subcommands to build and control inventory.

 To build an inventory:
-Example:
 ```bash
 cddns inventory build
 ```

-To show or validate an inventory:
+To show your inventory:
-Example:
 ```bash
 cddns inventory [--path 'inventory.yaml'] show
 ```

-To check an inventory, without making any changes:
+To check your DNS records, without committing any changes:
-Example:
 ```bash
 cddns inventory check
 ```

-To fix erroneous records discovered via `check`:
+To fix the mismatched DNS records found in `inventory check`:

-Example:
+*`-f` or `--force` will attempt to fix records without prompting the user*
 ```bash
 cddns inventory commit [--force]
 ```

 To continuously fix erroneous records:

-Example:
+*`-i` or `--interval` is the number of **milliseconds** between DNS refresh*
 ```bash
 cddns inventory watch [--interval 5000]
 ```